Antisemitism: Old Prejudices in a Modern World

 A Path Forward: Combating Antisemitism

-• Supporting Organizations: Support groups like the ADL that work tirelessly against antisemitism and protect our communities.
+• Supporting Organizations: Groups like the ADL work tirelessly to combat antisemitism and protect Jewish communities.
+Supporting their efforts can make a real difference.

 Footnotes:

-When I first encountered Francisco Gil-White’s work, I was struck by how deeply it resonated with the questions and concerns I’ve had about portraying Jews and Israel in both historical and contemporary contexts.
-His insights have challenged me to think more critically about the narratives we often take for granted and have deepened my understanding of the complex forces at play.
+When I first encountered Francisco Gil-White’s work, I was struck by how deeply it resonated with my concerns about portraying Jews and Israel in historical and contemporary contexts.
+His insights challenge some of the narratives we often take for granted, encouraging us to think critically about the complex forces shaping perceptions of history and the present day.

 Contributions of Jews to Western Civilization